Abatement

 A joint bank account is a bank account held by two or more people where, in England and Wales, the surviving account holder(s) automatically inherit all the money when one account holder dies.

-Jointly appointed attorneys must unanimously agree on every decision and all sign documents together—if one attorney cannot act, the entire Lasting Power of Attorney fails unless [replacement attorneys](/glossary/replacement-attorney) were appointed.
+Jointly appointed attorneys must unanimously agree on every decision.
+If one cannot act, the entire LPA fails unless replacements exist.

-Jointly and severally is an appointment option for multiple [LPA attorneys](/glossary/attorney-lpa-context) that allows them to make decisions either independently or together, providing maximum flexibility in how they manage your affairs.
+Jointly and severally means LPA attorneys can make decisions either independently or together, providing maximum flexibility.

 Lack of due execution is a legal ground for challenging a will's validity when the strict signing and witnessing requirements of the Wills Act 1837 were not properly followed.